CHEGEBB/IMEI-TRACKER/README.md

 python3 CyberTrack.py
 ```

-The GUI window will open, allowing you to:Select the device type (Android or iPhone)Input the required details.Click the "Track Device" button to initiate the tracking process.Note🛠️ Ensure that your Python environment is properly set up.
-The web interface components (HTML, JS, and CSS) are currently placeholders and will be developed in future updates.Contributing🤝 Contributions are welcome!
-Feel free to open issues or submit pull requests to help improve the project.Follow Me👣 Follow me at GitHub
+- **The GUI window will open, allowing you to:Select the device type (Android or iPhone)Input the required details.**
+- **Click the "Track Device" button to initiate the tracking process.**
+- **Note🛠️ Ensure that your Python environment is properly set up.**
+- ** The web interface components (HTML, JS, and CSS) are currently placeholders and will be developed in future updates.**
+  ### Contributing🤝
+  -** Contributions are welcome!
+Feel free to open issues or submit pull requests to help improve the project.**
+  ## Follow Me👣 Follow me in GitHub
+  - **CHEGEBB**